houseabsolute/ci-perl-helpers/README.md

 test Perl projects with multiple versions of Perl across Linux, macOS, and Windows.

+## Alpha Warning

+**Warning.
+This stuff is all still pretty new and I may break it while working on it, I may break compatibility with any given commit, and I may brake for squirrels in the road.
+You have been warned.**

 ## Creating a Service Connection

 In order to use these templates in your pipelines you must create a "Service